SoftwareAG/c8y-docs/content/authentication/sso-bundle/integration-with-azure.md

 Optionally, create a user in Azure AD that you would like to use with {{< product-c8y-iot >}}.

-### To configure SSO for Azure AD in Cumulocity IoT
+### To configure SSO for Azure AD in Cumulocity IoT {#to-configure-sso-for-azure-ad-in-cumulocity-iot}

 Navigate to **Settings > Authentication** in the Administration application and switch to the **Single sign-on** tab.